mikenk2010/COSC3007_Multi-Task-Learning-MTL/README.md

 - **Reproducibility**: Seed setting (SEED=42) for consistent results

 **What we deliberately avoided** (to keep it simple):
-- ❌ Mixed precision training (too complex for this dataset size)
+- ❌ Mixed precision training (removed for simplicity)
 - ❌ KerasTuner hyperparameter search (manual tuning is sufficient)
-- ❌ Complex ensemble methods (simple training is enough)
+- ❌ Complex ensemble methods (simple filtering is enough)
 - ❌ Type hints and elaborate logging (clean code is sufficient)
+- ❌ ResNet architecture (simple CNN is sufficient for 3,000 samples)

 ### Loss Formulation